getodk/docs/odkx-src/scan-form-designer-using.rst

 """""""""""""""

 The :guilabel:`Bubble type` field allows you to select how to categorize and count user entries.
-  - :menuselection:`Tally`: Filled bubbles will be read by ODK Scan as one unit each and will be added up to result in a number value.
+  - :menuselection:`Tally`: Filled bubbles will be read by ODK-X Scan as one unit each and will be added up to result in a number value.
 Each filled bubble/checkbox is one tally mark. (for example, one filled bubble for each child vaccinated).
   - :menuselection:`Select one`: User chooses only one answer to the prompt. (for example, Male or Female).
   - :menuselection:`Select many`: User chooses all applicable answers. (for example, Reasons for extra care: Low birth weight, family history of infant death, twins...).